vinid/webiste-back/content/authors/admin/_index.md

   url: https://profiles.stanford.edu/federico-bianchi

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include meaning in natural language and programming languages.
+bio: My research interests include developing and understanding large language (and vision) models and recommender systems.

 # Interests to show in About widget
 interests: